drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 ### 9. Resources
 I. Staff Resources:<br>
-- Project Manager: Dr Mohd Shahizan Othman<br>Responsible for overall management, planning, and coordination of the project.
+- Project Manager: Neo Zheng Weng<br>Responsible for overall management, planning and coordination of the project including members task division.

 - Main Developer: Joseph Lau Yeo Kai<br>Responsible for leading the software development process, designing the software architecture, and overseeing the work of the developer assistant.